swapniljoshi0201/swapniljoshi0201/README.md

 ### 🎓 M.Tech AI at IISc 🎓

 I am a post-graduate student at the **Indian Institute of Science (IISc)**, specializing in Artificial Intelligence.
-My current focus is Vision-Action-Language models ,Ml and Optimization.
+My current focus is Vision-Language-Action models ,ML and Optimization.

 ---